athulrajneoito/neoito-playbook/docs/agile/core-expectations/README.md

 ## Core expectations and suggestions

-### → Sprints
+### Sprints

+___

 **Expectations:**

 - Sprint structure gives frequent opportunities for feedback and adjustment in the context of relatively small projects.
-- Sprint ceremonies should be planned to accommodate the working schedules of the team and take into consideration hard and soft time constraints.
+- Sprint ceremonies should be planned to accommodate working schedules of the team and take into consideration hard and soft time constraints.

 **Suggestions:**

-- Sprinting starts on day 1: Game plan creation, game plan review, and sharing are included in sprints and should be reflected in the backlog.
+- Sprinting starts day 1: Game plan creation, game plan review and sharing are included in sprints and should be reflected in the backlog.
 - Define a sprint goal that will be used to determine the success of the sprint.
 - Note: Sprints are usually 1 week long to increase the number of opportunities for adjustments.
 And minimize the risk of missing the sprint goal.

-### → Estimation
+### Estimation

+___

 **Expectations:**

-- Estimation supports the predictability of the teamwork and delivery.
+- Estimation supports the predictability of the team work and delivery.
-- Estimation reinforces the value of accountability to the team.
+- Estimation re-enforces the value of accountability to the team.
 - The estimation process is improved over time and discussed on a regular basis.
 - Estimation is inclusive of the different individuals in the team.

+**Suggestions:**
-**Suggestions:** Rough estimation is usually done for a generic SE 2 dev.
+Rough estimation is usually done for a generic SE 2 dev.

 - Example 1
   - The team use t-shirt sizes (S, M, L, XL) and agrees in advance which size fits a sprint.
-  - In this example: S, M fits a sprint, L, XL are too big for a sprint and need to be split/refined
+  - In this example: S, M fits a sprint, L, XL too big for a sprint and need to be split / refined
-  - The dev lead with the support of the team roughly estimates how much S and M stories can be done in the first sprints
+  - The dev lead with support of the team roughly estimates how much S and M stories can be done in the first sprints
   - This rough estimation is refined over time and used to as an input for future sprint planning and to adjust project end date forecasting
 - Example 2
   - The team uses a single indicator: "does this story fits in one sprint?", if not, the story needs to be split
-  - The dev lead with the support of the team roughly estimates how many stories can be done in the first sprint
+  - The dev lead with support of the team roughly estimates how many stories can be done in the first sprints
   - How many stories are done in each sprint on average is used as an input for future sprint planning and as an indicator to adjust project end date forecasting
 - Example 3
   - The team does planning poker and estimates in story points
-  - Story points are roughly used to estimate how much can be done in the next sprint
+  - Story points are roughly used to estimate how much can be done in next sprint
-  - The dev lead and the TPM use the past sprints and observed velocity to adjust project end date forecasting
+  - The dev lead and the TPM uses the past sprints and observed velocity to adjust project end date forecasting

 - Other considerations
-  - Estimating stories using story points in the smaller projects does not always provide the value it would in bigger ones.
+  - Estimating stories using story points in smaller project does not always provide the value it would in bigger ones.
   - Avoid converting story points or t-shirt sizes to days.
   - Measure estimation accuracy:
     - Collect data to monitor estimation accuracy and sprint completion over time to drive improvements.